Singulink/Singulink.Cryptography.PasswordHasher/README.md

 Hash (Base64): Nw0DxzZnXhe531IhEoE3ziqRJLxQiqh7Ovcs6H8IZVNqiKHilbhYKAJnBYJIyVybtc8U93P1Kr8gvIK18HtkboQYdnpFShbnEVCnjRXiF076kMxf4FtX4+kA+wUHVuzR
 ```

-The hash in example 2 is the result of encrypting the hash algorithm output using the encyption parameters with ID `123`.
+The hash string in example 2 is the result of encrypting the hash algorithm output using the encyption parameters with ID `123`.

 If the hash chain was updated at some point (i.e. had additional algorithms or iterations applied to it), then those are added to the list.
 Each chained algorithm has its own salt value and the output bytes from the previous algorithm are fed into the next one.
 For example, if we started with SHA256 with 1000 iterations and upgraded to SHA512 with 20,000 iterations, the hash string might look something like this: